9.2 The metaphorical language of record reviews

-These examples may be shocking to white people who consider themselves free of racism (on this delusion see DiAngelo) but they will hardly be news to people of colour who have to put up with this sort of thing all the time.
+These examples may be shocking to white people who consider themselves free of racism (on this delusion see DiAngelo) but they will hardly be news to people who have to put up with this sort of thing all the time.
 By now, though, it should be obvious and unsurprising when viewed in the context of the delusions and behaviours we’ve already seen in chapters 6 and 7.
 At its root the context is the society whose values WCM performs and upholds.
 Brought up to see white culture as superior and classical music as one of its most complex and skilled manifestations, the WCM establishment would have to think long and hard not to assume that those brought up outside the culture are likely to be inferior in their performance of it.
-Thus non-white musicians have to prove their qualification for membership by playing normatively even more persuasively: to be musically whiter than white.
-The idea that East Asian or indeed any performers have a right to different kinds of musicianship with different norms (just as western musicians practised different musicianships 100 years ago, documented on early recordings) seems not to be conceivable.
+Thus musicians from ethnic minorities have to prove their qualification for membership by playing normatively even more persuasively: to be musically whiter than white.
+The idea that East Asian or indeed any performers have a right to different kinds of musicianship with different norms (just as western musicians practised different musicianships 100 years ago) seems not to be conceivable.

 It’s clear by now that WCM reproduces the same oppressions we see in society more broadly: a white, straight, male, selectively-educated norm is held Naturally to embody and to perform supremacy, skill, technique, power, control, decent expressivity, understanding of and respect for tradition.
 WCM is the conservative establishment in sound.
 How ironic that it has so cut itself off from contact with the general conservative populace that it’s no longer a tool for which they can find a use.
 For that, at least, we may be thankful.

 Is it unfair to single out Gramophone in this brief survey?
 I don’t believe so.
 Gramophone has been publishing reviews of recordings since 1923, representing faithfully the tastes of the culture from which it draws its reviewers and (it seems more than likely) most of its readers.
 It offers a fair impression of the attitudes and tastes of gatekeepers to the profession.
 Across those (near) 100 years, tastes in performance have slowly and unintentionally changed (Leech-Wilkinson 2009), but the language and the images used to discourage change have remained surprisingly constant.
 You’ll have noticed, though, that almost all my quotes come from the last few years.
 What you read here represents current acceptable thinking among WCM gatekeepers.
 It is for exactly that reason that I’m not identifying individual reviewers in the references I’ve provided.
 If I could avoid providing even those, I would.
-I’m not writing about this in order to point fingers at individuals (though the editors might take a few aside for a quiet word, possibly?).
+I’m not writing about this in order to point fingers at individuals.
 My aim is to open to view and to debate a whole culture of thinking about classical music as a means to sound belonging, belonging to a forcibly restrained practice that barely has room to be more than minutely individual; a practice that enforces in order to exclude.